Emily-Nilsen/cairnsheightsafety/README.md

 # Cairns Height Safety

-Cairns Height Safety is a landing page built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+Cairns Height Safety is a training and services centre landing page built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+The site lists services and courses offered, including detailed individual course descriptions.

+Here is a link to the [Cairns Height Safety](https://cairnsheightsafety.com) website.

+## Technologies Used

+The project is created with:

+- Next.js - version 12.1
+- Tailwind CSS - version 3.1
+- Headless UI - version 1.6
+- Framer Motion - version 6.5
+- React Intersection Observer - version 9.4
+- Slugify - version 1.6

-## Getting started
+## Setup

-To get started with this template, first install the npm dependencies:
+To run this project, first install the npm dependencies:

 ```bash
 npm install